 Get more out of your San Diego trip with City Experiences

-After exploring the zoo, be sure to check out what else America’s Finest City has to offer, like visiting SeaWorld San Diego, going on a whale-watching tour, checking out the famous sea lions, or sailing around the harbor with City Cruises.
+After exploring the zoo, be sure to check out what else America’s Finest City has to offer, like visiting SeaWorld San Diego, going on a whale-watching tour, or sailing around the harbor with City Cruises.

 FAQs – Tips for Visiting the San Diego Zoo